madeleinehuish/reactPracticeSite/README.md

 After signing in or signing up, the app will take you to a page where you can filter through the Magic cards and sort them in many different ways.
 Exploring the app might reveal another fun location :)

-This is a current work in progress as of late-February 2019.
+This is a current work in progress as of late-March 2019.

-(update late February: I have implemented the beginnings of the deckbuilding logic as well as added the ability to look through the older sets and filtering those sets.
-I am hoping to build in pagination soon so that there will be greater filtering power across the full data set of over 40k cards all at once.)
+(update late March: I have added search functionality across the full database and updated some of the filtering of which some is now handled from the backend.
+It is still a work in progress.
+I've slowed down on the deckbuilding part to work with other areas of the app and develop the handling of the filtering better.
+I'm also still working out the best way to represent the UI.
+As of now it is purely functional.)